Holy Himalaya Eco Trek

 6 hours

-After breakfast in Ghunsa, we head towards Khanbachen, crossing a bridge and enjoying a pleasant walk through forests of rhododendron, silver pine, and cedar.
-We may encounter yaks laden with potatoes along the way.
-After 2-3 hours, we cross another bridge, navigate two large rockfall-prone areas with striking views of Jannu (Kumbakarna, 7711 m), and undertake a steep climb.
-We then cross a small stream to reach Khangpachen/Khambachen (4050 m), a village with about 10 stone houses.
-This area offers a high probability of spotting snow leopards and provides unbelievable panoramic views.
+After breakfast in Ghunsa, we start towards Khanbachen.
+We cross a bridge and then it is a gentle walk through forests of rhododendron, silver pine, and cedar.
+We might get to see some yaks carrying potatoes on the way.
+Then, after 2-3 hours, we cross another bridge, then make our way through two big rockfall-prone areas with spectacular views of Jannu (Kumbakarna, 7711 m), and then climb steeply.
+We cross a small stream and arrive at Khangpachen/Khambachen village at 4050 m with about 10 stone houses.
+This area has a high probability of spotting snow leopards and unbelievable panoramic views.

 12